Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 often benefit from parallelization.
 The optimized implementations such as OpenBLAS, BLIS or MKL feature support for multiple threading models to take advantage of that.
-All these libraries come in serial (or "sequential"), threaded and OpenMP-enabled variants.
+All these libraries come in at least three variants: a serial (or "sequential") variant that runs computations using a single thread, a variant using POSIX threads or TBB (in case of MKL), and a variant using OpenMP.
 MKL comes precompiled for GNU OpenMP and Intel OpenMP libraries.

 Again, the exact details differ across distributions.
 Some support installing only a single library for selected threading model,